Kong/kong-dist-cloudformation/README.md

 ## Summary

-You have option to chose between two templates, one provisions Kong resources along with a new Cassandra clustre another provisions kong resources with user provided Cassandra seed nodes.
+You have option to chose between two templates, one provisions Kong resources along with a new Cassandra cluster another provisions kong resources with user provided Cassandra seed nodes.

-In case if you chose Kong with Cassandra option, Template use [Datastax Cassandra](http://docs.datastax.com/en/cassandra/2.2/cassandra/install/installAMI.html) ami to create the Cassandra instance.The DataStax AMI allows you to set up a simple DataStax Community cluster using the Amazon Web Services EC2 Management Console.
-Installing via the AMI allows you to quickly deploy a Cassandra cluster within a single availability zone.
+In case if you chose Kong with Cassandra option, Template use [Datastax Cassandra](http://docs.datastax.com/en/cassandra/2.2/cassandra/install/installAMI.html) ami to create the Cassandra instance.

 ### Launching Kong with Cassandra